 - Pill bugs can be pests in some agricultural systems, especially in areas prone to heavy rain and flooding.
 They may feed on crops like strawberries, peas, corn, cucumber, beans, squash, melon, chard, beet, potato, spinach and lettuce.

 You can prevent pill bugs from damaging seedlings or vegetables, if you:

 - Avoid overwatering, which leads to moist soil conditions

 - Remove any decaying plant material

-Their foraging has a positive impact on the ecosystem, and has been shown to increase nutrients in the soil (including potassium, nitrogen, phosphorous, increased pH, and higher amounts of carbon).
+Their foraging has a positive impact on the ecosystem.
+They have been shown to increase nutrients in the soil, including potassium, nitrogen, phosphorous, increased pH, and higher amounts of carbon.

 THEY ARE HAPPIEST WHEN THEY ARE OUTDOORS

-- Pill bugs may occasionally be found inside homes, but are not known to cause any damage, they also do not contaminate food or spread diseases.
+- Pill bugs may occasionally be found inside homes.
+They are not known to cause any damage.
+Neither do not contaminate food or spread diseases.

 - Since a building is typically not a damp environment, they will often dry out and die.